Medical Device Companies That Sponsor CPT

 How does CPT in medical devices help my long-term immigration path?

-Medical device is a strong H-1B sponsoring sector.
+Medical device is a strong H-1B visa sponsoring sector.
 Medtronic, Stryker, Boston Scientific, and other major companies have consistent H-1B sponsorship histories.
 Building a track record as a CPT intern and converting to a full-time role is a well-worn path in this industry.
 Start building that relationship during your internship.